 A further description of our responsibilities for the audit of the financial statements is located on the Financial Reporting Council's website at: www.frc.org.uk/auditorsresponsibilities.
-This description forms part of our Auditor's report.
+This description forms part of our auditor's report.

-Other Matters Which we are Required to Address
+Other matters which we are required to address

-Following the recommendation of the Audit Committee, we were appointed by the Audit Committee on 4 December 2017 to audit the financial statements for the year ending 31 December 2017 and subsequent financial periods.
-The period of total uninterrupted engagement is 5 years, covering the years ending 31 December 2013 to 31 December 2017.
+Following the recommendation of the Audit Committee, we were appointed by the Directors to audit the financial statements for the year ending 31 December 2013 and subsequent financial periods.
+In respect of the year ended 31 December 2018 we were reappointed as auditor by the members at the annual general meeting of the Company held on 30 April 2018.
+The period of total uninterrupted engagement is 6 years, covering the years ending 31 December 2013 to 31 December 2018.